pschool-in/curriculum/content/grammar/new-topics/article-4.md

 ```
-I have *many* friends in my life.
+My brother spends *most* of his time watching you-tube videos.
-*Few* people know as much about video games as Jeevan does.
+Add *a little* more salt to the curry to make it more tasty.
-Are there *any* sweets?
+Are there *any* sweets left in the kitchen?
-I want to drink *some* coffee.
+I want to drink *some* coffee after I finish my work.
-There is *a lot of* gold in the bag.
+We had *a lot of* fun during the summer holidays.
 ```

 ```
-I don't eat *much* seafood.
+I had *enough* of your advices!
+Please stop!
-There are *few* bananas in the bowl.
+There were *not many* people present for Diwali pooja due to Covid.
-Do you have *little* time to help me with my homework?
+*Many* people lost their lives during Tsunami in 2004.
-How *many* coins do you have?
+These days *most* of the people sleep with their mobiles beside their pillows.
-I didn't have *any* breakfast today.
+The chocolate cake had *a lot of* cream over it.
 ```